MrHuxu/leetcode/scripts/readme-basic.txt

 [![Build Status](https://www.travis-ci.org/MrHuxu/leetcode.svg?branch=master)](https://www.travis-ci.org/MrHuxu/leetcode)

 ## Description
-This is the repo of my LeetCode solutions, and currently I just use Javascript to solve the questions, maybe in the future, I will use other languages I like to get the ALL PASS grade.
+This is the repo of my LeetCode solutions, and currently I just use JavaScript to solve the questions, maybe in the future, I will use other languages I like to get the ALL PASS grade.

 ## Features